 The algorithm repeatedly takes the first element from the unsorted region and places it where it belongs in the sorted region, shifting larger elements to the right to make room.

-key.key with each element in the sorted region, moving from right to left.key one position to the right.key into the gap created by the shifts.The key insight here is shifting, not swapping.
-Many beginners implement Insertion Sort using adjacent swaps, but the standard approach shifts elements to the right in a single pass and then places the key in its final position.
-This is more efficient because each shift is a single assignment, while a swap requires three assignments (using a temporary variable).
+key.key with each element in the sorted region, moving from right to left.key one position to the right.key into the gap created by the shifts.The standard implementation shifts elements rather than swapping them.
+An alternative approach uses adjacent swaps, but shifting elements to the right in a single pass and then placing the key in its final position is more efficient: each shift is a single assignment, while a swap requires three assignments (using a temporary variable).

-Notice the inner while loop.
-It keeps shifting elements to the right as long as they are greater than the key.
-The moment it finds an element that is smaller than or equal to the key, it stops.
-The key drops into the gap right after that element.
-This is what makes Insertion Sort stable: equal elements maintain their original relative order because we only shift elements that are strictly greater than the key.
+The inner while loop shifts elements to the right as long as they are greater than the key.
+It stops at the first element that is smaller than or equal to the key, and the key drops into the gap right after that element.
+Insertion Sort is stable because the loop shifts only elements that are strictly greater than the key, which preserves the original relative order of equal elements.

 The outer loop picks each unsorted element starting from index 1.
 The inner while loop shifts larger elements to the right.
 After the loop, the key is placed into the correct position.